 Following her award-winning biography of the Australian novelist Christina Stead in 1993 Hazel went on to establish an international career with a biography of the African-American novelist Richard Wright (2001), an examination of the relationship of the French philosophers Simone de Beauvoir and Jean-Paul Sartre, Tête-à-Tête (2005) and her last book, an insight into the marriage of the Roosevelts, Franklin and Eleanor: An Extraordinary Marriage (2010).

 Although most recognised for these four outstanding biographies, Hazel also wrote and published many essays, articles and book reviews.
 She was well known as a lively and engaging public speaker, appearing at numerous book festivals and literary events around the world.
+You can read more about Hazel’s ideas and the experiences she had while writing her biographies in Life as Art: The biographical writing of Hazel Rowley (2021), a collection of Hazel’s articles, essays, talks and diary entries compiled by Della Rowley and Lynn Buchanan.

 “When I embarked on my academic career, I decided to write a biography.
 I loved history and psychology and literature, but most of all I was interested in people.”